Good animal management includes ensuring the welfare of your animals before, during and after emergencies.

 You can support the rehabilitation process on your property by:

 - stabilizing and replenishing soils

 - managing stock grazing to enable vegetation/pasture recovery

 - revegetating if needed.

-Rural recovery programs to assist landowners with land and ecosystem rehabilitation are often developed after an emergency with the assistance of PIRSA, DEWNR, Natural Resources Management Boards, local councils and environmental organisations.
+Rural recovery programs to assist landowners with land and ecosystem rehabilitation are often developed after a large-scale emergency with the assistance of PIRSA, Department of Environment and Water (DEW), Natural Resources Management (NRM) Boards, local councils and environmental organisations.

-Information on such programs are usually available at local recovery centres or through the organizational websites.
+Information on such programs are usually available at local recovery centres or through organisational websites.

 - State government information on planning for all emergency types

 - PIRSA - Bushfire information for primary producers

 - CFS - Caring for pets and livestock during a bushfire